javierdwd/linguee-client/README.md

 ## Alpha release

-The current status is in Alpha.
-The library only translates from English to Spanish, because the url of the service is "hard-coded", and the response object isn't being filled out with all the available data.
+The current status is in Alpha the response object isn't being filled out with all the available data.

-Support for this basic features are in progress.

 ## Installation